 SIP LLP makes no representations or warranties (express or implied) as to the reliability, accuracy or completeness of information contained in this document and therefore SIP LLP accepts no liability or loss arising from the use of this material.
 The estimates, investment strategies, and views expressed in this document are based upon past or current market conditions and/or data and information provided by unaffiliated third parties (which has not been independently verified) and is subject to change without notice.
-This material includes NAV data provided by Citco Fund Services (Ireland) Ltd. Content and information by third parties accuracy or timeliness, and you must take appropriate steps to verify this information prior to acting on it.
+This material includes NAV data provided by Citco Fund Services (Ireland) Ltd. Content and information by third parties other than SIP LLP is identified clearly where it appears and SIP LLP is not responsible for its accuracy or timeliness, and you must take appropriate steps to verify this information prior to acting on it.